lukmanaj/lukmanaj/README.md

 * 🛠  I am a moderator at the DeepLearning.AI Forum
 * 🎓  I also serve as a mentor for the [TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice) at the DeepLearning.AI Forum
 * 🧠  I am currently enrolled in the following:
-     * University of Illinois Urbana-Champaign's `Deep Learning for Healthcare Specialization` on `Coursera`, and
+     * University of Illinois Urbana-Champaign's `Deep Learning for Healthcare Specialization` on `Coursera`
-     * Data Engineer with SQL track on `DataCamp`
 * 🤝  I am open to collaborating on projects related to health improvement using AI
 * 📝  I blog on [medium](https://lukmanaj.medium.com/) and I also have a quarto [blog](https://lukmanaj.github.io/ailearningloop/), where I post content like: